Droylsden F.C.: History

 In the 2008–09 FA Cup, Droylsden beat League Two side Darlington, 1–0 in a replay earning themselves a place in the second round proper against Chesterfield.
 On 23 December they beat Chesterfield 2–1 after three previous attempts to play the match.
 The first game was abandoned at half time, with Droylsden leading 1–0, because of fog which restricted visibility to less than fifty yards, the second was a 2–2 draw, then the replay at Droylsden was abandoned after the floodlights failed on 72 minutes with Chesterfield leading 2–0.
 In the final replayed game Droylsden won 2–1, with defender Sean Newton scoring twice for Droylsden to secure the club a third round tie against Ipswich Town.
 However, it emerged after the game that Newton was due to serve a one-game suspension on the day after picking up his fifth yellow card of the season on 9 December.
 Droylsden had been informed of the suspension by the Football Association on 10 December.
 This meant that Newton was ineligible to play in the game against Chesterfield.
 The FA investigated the incident with the matter dealt with by an FA Cup committee on 29 December, after which the three clubs involved were informed of the decision, which was that the club were expelled from the competition, after being found guilty of fielding an ineligible player.
 The club lodged an appeal which failed.

 A decent FA Cup run came in the 2010–11 season, when Droylsden took Football League One (third tier) side Leyton Orient to a replay in the second round.
 They were 2–0 up at Brisbane Road after 54 minutes, only for two late goals to draw Orient level and force extra time.
 Any hopes of a giant killing upset for Droylsden were quickly crushed as Orient went on rampage to win the game 8–2 after extra time.

 On 6 August 2020, Droylsden withdrew from the Northern Premier League, citing the impact of the COVID-19 pandemic on the club.
 On 26 May 2021, Droylsden announced they would not field a team for the 2021–22 season, due to the financial impact of the pandemic.

 For the 2023–24 season, Droylsden returned to the football pyramid and received the funding to join the league and joined the North West Counties Football League First Division South.
 For the following season they laterally moved to the First Division North.

+For the 2025–26 season, Droylsden were promoted to the North West Counties Premier Division after beating Maghull 4–3 on penalties (3–3 in regular time) in front of a crowd of nearly 2,500 at the Butchers Arms.